MaxWenzel/tooling/README.md

 - [1Password](https://1password.com/): the easiest way to store and use strong passwords.
 Log in to sites and fill forms securely with a single click
 - [KeePass](https://keepass.info/): free, open source, light-weight and easy-to-use password manager
+- [LastPass](https://www.lastpass.com/): remembers all your passwords across every device for free.

 ## Convert